AdityaPatil100/Maharashtra-Tourism-JSP-project/README.md

-# Maharashtra-Tourism-Web-mini-project
+# Maharashtra-Tourism-Web-project
-JSP, java, CSS and MySQL mini project of web technology This is the web project with mysql connectivity. the project focuses on tourism business model
+JSP, java, CSS, MySQL, and Tomcat server are used in this project of web technology This is the web project with MySQL connectivity. the project focuses on tourism business model

 ![Screenshot (12)](https://github.com/AdityaPatil1000/Maharashtra-Tourism-Web-mini-project/assets/86911300/ebce49ee-281f-4a87-810e-df1ff10bb3b7)